Beauty and the Beast (2014 film): Plot

 A widowed merchant is forced to move to the countryside after going bankrupt, with his six children.
-His youngest daughter, Belle is the only one happy with the change.
+His daughter, Belle is the only one happy with the change.
 When one of the merchant's ships is found, the merchant prepares to return to reclaim his assets.
-While his two older spoiled daughters give him a long list of expensive things to bring back for them, Belle asks only for a rose.
+While his two oldest and youngest spoiled daughters give him a long list of expensive things to bring back for them, Belle asks only for a rose.
 The merchant arrives and learns that the ship and its cargo have been taken to settle his debts.
 On the way home, he gets lost and stumbles upon the castle of the Beast, where all of his needs are magically met, including food, the items his daughters had asked him for and his injured horse, cured.
 He departs and picks a rose in the garden for Belle.
-He is confronted by the Beast, who is angry that he stole despite the Beast's help.
+He is confronted by the Beast, who now accused him of stealing what he was given by the Beast's servants.
 As punishment, the Beast demands that the merchant return after saying goodbye to his children.
 After learning of her father's fate, Belle, feeling responsible, takes his place.

 At the castle, Belle is given permission to roam the grounds, but must have dinner with the Beast every evening.
-She has a dream, revealing the prince's past; he enjoys hunting, but often ignores the Princess who loves him but is lonely.
+She has a dream, revealing the prince's past: that he enjoyed hunting, but often ignored the Princess who loved him and was lonely.
 The prince is after an elusive golden deer and when the princess asks him to stop hunting it, he promises to do so if she will give him a son.
 At dinner, the Beast attempts to charm her, only to be rejected, which angers him.
 He later apologizes for his behavior.
 Belle says she will dance with him if she is allowed to see her family one last time.
 The Beast asks for Belle's love but she demands to see her family first.
 When he refuses, she rejects him once again.
 That night, she witnesses the Beast prey upon a hog.
 Shocked, she attempts to escape only for the Beast to catch up on the frozen lake.
-As Belle is pinned, the Beast attempts to kiss her when the ice beneath her breaks.
+As Belle is pinned, they almost kiss but the ice breaks beneath her.
 He saves her and brings her back to the castle.
 He agrees to let her return home, giving her a small vial of healing water.
 He states that if she does not return to him in one day, he will die.